 Does the court always follow the recommendations of the CAFCASS officer?

-No, the court does not always follow the recommendations of the CAFCASS officer, although in most cases it does.
-This is because CAFCASS officers are accepted by the court as experts as far as a child’s welfare is concerned.
+No, the court does not always follow the recommendations of the CAFCASS officer, although in most cases, it does.
+This is because the court accepts CAFCASS officers as experts as far as a child’s welfare is concerned.

 Can a child refuse to see a parent with contact rights?

 A child can refuse to see a parent with contact rights, but the parent with those contact rights can then take the parent with whom the child is living to court for breach of any contact order currently in place.